CartValderama/portfolio/README.md

 - **Utilize React's Observer Hook:** Learn how to leverage the `useEffect` and `IntersectionObserver` hooks to create responsive, performance-efficient components.
 - **Apply React Context:** Understand how to use React Context for state management, allowing you to pass data through the component tree without having to pass props manually at every level.
 - **Create Custom Hooks:** Develop custom hooks to encapsulate and reuse logic across components, improving code modularity and readability.
+- **Custom Email:** The contact section is powered by Sender, a third-party service used for sending emails.
+We've also styled the email form using React Email, ensuring a seamless and visually appealing experience for users.
+- **Quick review of the local storage use:** Implemented local storage to remember the user's preferred theme (light or dark mode).
+This ensures that the selected theme persists even after refreshing the page or revisiting the website.
+- **Tailwind CSS's matchMedia:** Utilized Tailwind CSS's recommended approach to automatically adjust the website’s theme based on the user's system preferences.
+Using matchMedia, the theme dynamically shifts between light and dark modes depending on your device's color scheme settings.